sorukumar/blog/_posts/Draft-2024-04-12-Centrality-Measures.md

 | Initial   | $[1, 1, 1, 1, 1]^T$                           | $\sqrt{5}$       | $[1, 1, 1, 1, 1]^T$                                                                                     | -                   | -                                     |
 | 1         | $[2, 4, 2, 4, 2]^T$                           | $2\sqrt{11}$     | $\left[\frac{1}{\sqrt{11}}, \frac{2}{\sqrt{11}}, \frac{1}{\sqrt{11}}, \frac{2}{\sqrt{11}}, \frac{1}{\sqrt{11}}\right]^T$ | $2\sqrt{11}$ (6.633)| $\lambda \approx \frac{\|x^{(1)}\|}{\|x^{(0)}\|} = \frac{2\sqrt{11}}{\sqrt{5}}$ |

-Now, we know how to calculate eigenvector centrality, have a look at a graph below that show
+Now, we know how to calculate eigenvector centrality, have a look at a graph below that show how eigenvector as a metric compares with other centrality metrics.

 ```mermaid
 flowchart TB